dojo/docs/dojox/rpc/Rest.rst

 GET
 ---

-This will do a GET for the URL "/Project/4":
+This will do a HTTP GET for the URL "/Project/4":

 .. code-block :: javascript
   :linenos: